-In order to prevent a build up of steam while the shower is in use and to keep the room free of condensation and mould growth, it is important to install an adequate ventilation system.
-Use of wall, window or ceiling mounted mechanical extract fans is advisable, either controlled by a humidistat or connected into the light switch.
+In order to prevent a build-up of steam while the shower is in use and to keep the room free of condensation and mould growth, it is important to install an adequate ventilation system.
+Use of wall, window or ceiling-mounted mechanical extract fans is advisable, either controlled by a humidistat or connected to the light switch.

 Fans should be carefully positioned so as to provide the maximum amount of air circulation within the room.
 As most air will be sucked in under the door, the fan should be positioned in the opposite corner of the room.
 If this brings the fan within the vicinity of the shower a low-voltage unit should be installed.

 Due to the amount of steam generated by a shower, a sealed light unit should always be installed.
 Florescent or LED fittings provide a long lifespan and reduced consumption.

 It is important to protect the walls surrounding showers and wash basins from water penetration.
 Ceramic tiling is usually the most appropriate solution.
 White tiles are the cheapest but look quite clinical.
 There is a wide variety of other colours and patterns available within a budget.